Paso Robles AVA

-Paso Robles is the third American Viticultural Area (AVA) located in northern San Luis Obispo (SLO) County, California.
-The wine appellation was established on October 4, 1983 as the nation's 44^{th}, the state's 29^{th} and the county's fourth AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Martin Brothers Winery accompanied by 51 signatures of local grape-growers and wineries proposing a viticultural area named "Paso Robles."
-The AVA encompasses 609673 acre with approximately 18500 acre cultivated with wine grapes known for their heritage varietal Zinfandel, Cabernet Sauvignon, and Rhône-style wines.
+Paso Robles is an American Viticultural Area (AVA) located in northern San Luis Obispo (SLO) County, California.
+It was established as the nation's 44^{th}, the state's 29^{th} and the county's fourth wine appellation on October 4, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Martin Brothers Winery accompanied by 51 signatures of local grape-growers and wineries proposing a viticultural area named "Paso Robles."

+At the outset, the viticultural area encompassed 609673 acre with approximately 18500 acre cultivating wine grapes known for their heritage varietal Zinfandel, Cabernet Sauvignon, and Rhône-style wines.